-Programme; road and rail access to Parkside in St Helens and schemes being considered within the RIS3 Pipeline, for example A1 Doncaster - Darrington and M1/M62 Lofthouse interchange.
-In terms of freight connectivity, the access to and from Intermodal Terminals for example at Trafford Park, Leeds, Garston, Doncaster iPort Rail and Widnes and International Airports particularly Manchester and Newcastle also requires attention.
+In terms of freight connectivity, the access to and from intermodal terminals for example at Trafford Park, Leeds, Garston, Doncaster iPort Rail and Widnes, and international airports, particularly Manchester and Newcastle, also requires attention.

 Most of these areas are particular examples where a pan-Northern view on the investments needed are helpful in developing business cases for investment.

 Linked to the topic of decarbonisation are the concerns around air quality in major urban centres.
-Clean Air Zones (CAZ) with targeted actions to improve air quality and reduce significant levels of air pollution have been proposed in Greater Manchester, Leeds, Bradford, Newcastle and Sheffield.
-There is a push to consider different ways of making deliveries in urban areas using e cargo bikes and zero emission vehicles as an example.
+Clean Air Zones (CAZ) with targeted actions to improve air quality and reduce significant levels of air pollution have been proposed in Greater Manchester, Leeds, Bradford, Newcastle, and Sheffield.
+There is a push to consider different ways of making deliveries in urban areas using e-cargo bikes and zero emission vehicles (ZEVs) as an example.
 This can be difficult as the road infrastructure needs to meet the needs of all vehicles.
-Where cities across Europe have embraced the benefits of more localised deliveries, it is built upon decades of policy change and spatial planning policy development that delivers infrastructure to maximise the benefits to the zero carbon road user rather than the petrol or diesel vehicle.
+Where cities across Europe have embraced the benefits of more localised deliveries, it is built upon decades of policy change and spatial planning policy development that delivers infrastructure to maximise the benefits to the zero-carbon road user rather than the petrol or diesel vehicle.
 It is also worth clarifying that there will always be a role for lorries and rail services to bring goods into city centres to restock shops and other establishments.
-One lorry can carry the equivalent of 20 van loads so bigger lorries can indeed be better in some circumstances.
+One lorry can carry the equivalent of 20 van loads so larger lorries can indeed be better in some circumstances.

-Road will remain the main modal choice for freight due to the existing popularity of the network, ease of access, lack of rail capacity and the long timescales and high costs associated with creating new rail capacity.
+Road will remain the main modal choice for freight due to the existing popularity of the network, ease of access, lack of rail capacity, and the long timescales and high costs associated with creating new rail capacity.
 Having said this, we would expect that after 2040 a greater percentage share of freight will be carried by our rail network.
-Reflecting this, TfN's Decarbonisation Strategy has targeted rail traction decarbonisation in the North by 2040 (in line with Network Rail's Traction Network Decarbonisation Strategy).
+Reflecting this, TfN's Transport Decarbonisation Strategy has targeted rail traction decarbonisation in the North by 2040 (in line with Network Rail's Traction Network Decarbonisation Strategy).

-Our Decarbonisation target of near zero emissions by 2045 means that the road fleet needs to be decarbonised by then too.
-The route to decarbonising our road freight vehicles is still unsure, although is likely to be a mix of hydrogen and battery electric solutions.
-TfN's Decarbonisation Strategy has laid out a number of recommendations to expedite the decarbonisation of our road freight, including the testing and trialling of new vehicle and refuelling technologies in the North, data democratisation (i.e. making fuel/driving efficiency data available to all) and the aggregation of zero emission vehicle orders to prove a market for vehicle manufacturers in the North.
+Our decarbonisation target of near-zero emissions from surface transport by 2045 means that the road fleet needs to be decarbonised by then too.
+The route to decarbonising our road freight vehicles is still unsure, although is likely to be a mix of hydrogen and battery electric solutions including on-road charging where appropriate.
+TfN's Transport Decarbonisation Strategy has laid out several recommendations to expedite the decarbonisation of our road freight, including the testing and trialling of new vehicle and refuelling technologies in the North, data democratisation (that is, making fuel/driving efficiency data available to all) and the aggregation of zero emission vehicle orders to prove a market for vehicle manufacturers in the North.